Raj

 Response for GRE Sample Essay 7

-We come across numerous situations in our daily life and tacking these situations require us to make important decisions.
+We come across numerous situations in our daily life and tackling these situations requires us to make important decisions.
 Some of these decisions end up going right whereas some may go awry and we need to take the blame for them.
 Whatever the case be taking a decision requires concrete thinking.
-However, things can go wrong anyway and the best way to undertake what went wrong is to analyze the argument that is made against our thought that we had while making that particular decision.
+However, things can go wrong anyway and the best way to undertake what went wrong is to analyze the argument that is made against the thought that we had while making that particular decision.

 Score Predictor